PacketTotal/HoneyBot/README.md

   - `capture-and-analyze.py` - Capture on an interface for some period of time, and upload capture for analysis.
   - `upload-and-analyze.py` - Upload and analyze multiple packet captures to PacketTotal.com.

 ```
-DISCLAIMER: THESE TOOLS LEVERAGES PACKETTOTAL.COM FOR ANALYSIS.
+THESE TOOLS LEVERAGES PACKETTOTAL.COM FOR ANALYSIS.
 ALL PACKET CAPTURES ANALYZED WITH THESE TOOLS WILL BE MADE PUBLIC UPON ANALYSIS.
 ```

+## Use Cases

+1. Analyze a personal repository of malicious PCAPs.
+4. Determine the benignity of hundreds of packet captures.
+2. Automate analyzing (and sharing) honeypot packet captures.
+3. Automate preliminary malware analysis/triage.

 ## Prerequisites:
  - [WireShark](https://www.wireshark.org/download.html) must be installed.